qlik-oss/gopherciser/generatedocs/data/actions/subscribeobjects/examples.md

 ### Example

-Subscribe to two objects in the currently active app, unsubscribing to any previous subscriptions.
+Subscribe to two objects in the currently active app and remove any previous subscriptions.

 ```json
 {